Teknikio/pxt-docs/docs/about.md

 })
 ```

 The editor work in [most modern browsers](/browsers), work [offline](/offline) once loaded and do not require any installation.

 ## [Compile and Flash: Your Program!](/device/usb)

-When you have your code ready, you connect your micro:bit to a computer via a USB cable, so it appears as a mounted drive (named MICROBIT).
+When you have your code ready, you connect your Bluebird to a computer via a USB cable, so it appears as a mounted drive (named TEKBOOT).

-Compilation to ARM thumb machine code from [Blocks](/blocks) or [JavaScript](/javascript) happens in the browser.
-You save the ARM binary
-program to a file, which you then copy to the micro:bit drive, which flashes the micro:bit device with the new program.
+Compilation to ARM thumb machine code from Blocks or JavaScript happens in the browser.
+You save the ARM binary program to a file, which you then copy to the TEKBOOT drive, which flashes the Bluebird device with the new program.

 ## Simulator: Test Your Code

-You can run your code using the micro:bit simulator, all within the confines of a web browser.
+You can run your code using the Bluebird simulator, all within the confines of a web browser.
 The simulator has support for the LED screen, buttons, as well as compass, accelerometer, and digital I/O pins.

 ```sim
 basic.forever(() => {